misterdev/baselines/torch_training/Multi_Agent_Training_Intro.md

 For training purposes the tree is flattend into a single array.

 ## Training
 ### Setting up the environment
-Let us now train a simle double dueling DQN agent to navigate to its target on flatland.
-We start by importing flatland
+Let us now train a simle double dueling DQN agent to detect to find its target and try to avoid conflicts on flatland.
+We start by importing the necessary packages from Flatland.
+Note that we now also import a predictor from `flatland.envs.predictions`

 ```
 from flatland.envs.generators import complex_rail_generator
 from flatland.envs.observations import TreeObsForRailEnv
+from flatland.envs.predictions import ShortestPathPredictorForRailEnv
 from flatland.envs.rail_env import RailEnv
-from flatland.utils.rendertools import RenderTool
 from utils.observation_utils import norm_obs_clip, split_tree
 ```

 For this simple example we want to train on randomly generated levels using the `complex_rail_generator`.
-We use the following parameter for our first experiment:
+The training curriculum will use different sets of parameters throughout training to enhance generalizability of the solution.

 ```
-# Parameters for the Environment
+# Initialize a random map with a random number of agents
-x_dim = 10
+x_dim = np.random.randint(8, 20)
-y_dim = 10
+y_dim = np.random.randint(8, 20)
-n_agents = 1
+n_agents = np.random.randint(3, 8)
-n_goals = 5
+n_goals = n_agents + np.random.randint(0, 3)
-min_dist = 5
+min_dist = int(0.75 * min(x_dim, y_dim))
+tree_depth = 3
 ```

-As mentioned above, for this experiment we are going to use the tree observation and thus we load the observation builder:
+As mentioned above, for this experiment we are going to use the tree observation and thus we load the observation builder.
+Also we are now using the predictor as well which is passed to the observation builder.

 ```
-# We are training an Agent using the Tree Observation with depth 2
+"""
+ Get an observation builder and predictor:
+ The predictor will always predict the shortest path from the current location of the agent.
+ This is used to warn for potential conflicts --> Should be enhanced to get better performance!
+"""
-observation_builder = TreeObsForRailEnv(max_depth=2)
+predictor = ShortestPathPredictorForRailEnv()
+observation_helper = TreeObsForRailEnv(max_depth=tree_depth, predictor=predictor)
 ```

 And pass it as an argument to the environment setup